Interventions for Reading Disabilities in NF1

 13. Pregnant or lactating. - Lovastatin is contraindicated during pregnancy and in

-of the cholesterol biosynthesis pathway that are essential components for fetal
+products of the cholesterol biosynthesis pathway that are essential components

 Children who meet criteria for ADHD, Oppositional Defiant Disorder, adjustment disorder,